mattymo30/CSCI-320-36/README.md

 Before running this program ensure that you have a python file called creds.py
     - Contains cs dept username and password
+        - username = 'Your username'
+        - password = 'Your passowrd'